What Do Maintenance Supervisors Do?

 - HVAC Certification: This certification is awarded to maintenance personnel who’ve completed apprenticeship programs organized by associations such as the Associated Builders and Contractors.
 It’s suitable for those interested in gaining knowledge of heating, ventilating, air conditioning, and radiation systems.

 Other institutions, such as TPC Training, also offer training programs targeted at maintenance supervisors.

 FAQ: Maintenance Supervisor

 How Much Money Does a Maintenance Supervisor Make?

 According to Payscale, maintenance supervisors make an average of $21.59 per hour.
 However, employers such as Greystar ($25) and FCA Corp ($28) pay higher than the national average.

 How Do Maintenance Supervisors Assign Tasks to Maintenance Technicians?

 Maintenance supervisors can use CMMS software to assign and monitor the completion of work orders.
-According to the 2019 Plant Engineering Maintenance Study, 58 percent of facilities rely on CMMS, while those that rely on spreadsheets and paper records are 45 and 39 percent, respectively.
+According to a Plant Engineering Maintenance Study, 58 percent of facilities rely on CMMS, while those that rely on spreadsheets and paper records are 45 and 39 percent, respectively.